hostjane/hostjane.github.io/_pages/getting-started.md

 - [x] Your conversations will be inaccessible to users you've chatted to
 - [x] Your username will not be searchable

-Login anytime before the deletion date to restore your account.
+<span class="green">Login anytime before the deletion date to restore your account.</span>

 After the 30-day waiting period, your account (and any listings) will be **permanently removed** from the site and cannot be restored.

 New accounts cannot use your deleted username.

 # How does HostJane appear on my statement